home-assistant/home-assistant.io/source/_integrations/sensor.markdown

 ## The state of a sensor entity

-The state of a sensor entity is its currently detected value.
+The state of a sensor entity is its currently detected value, which can be either text or a number.
+If the sensor device is currently unavailable, it will have 'unavailable' as state and when the current value is not yet known, the state will be 'unknown'.

 <p class='img'>
 <img src='/images/integrations/sensor/state_sensor.png' alt='Screenshot showing the state of a sensor entity in the developer tools' />